lukaspustina/Evernote.lbaction/README.md

     1. [X] Cmd+Return: Copy note link to clipboard

+    1. [X] Start search only for queries with len > query_min_len

 1. Refactoring

     1. Apple Script result should have own format and mapped to items like saved_searches

+    1. Only two settings tests: full and default

 1. Select Icons